kedacore/keda-docs/content/docs/2.0/scalers/azure-monitor.md

 - `metricAggregationInterval` is the collection time of the metric.
 Reported in the format `"mm:hh:ss"`.
 The default value is `"0:5:0"` (5 minutes).
 Optional.
 - `metricAggregationType` is the aggregation method of the Azure monitor metric.
 Some possible values include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 No default.
 Required.
 - `targetValue` is the target value for the Azure metric to use in the HPA.
 Required.
+- `activeDirectoryClientId` active directory client id.
-- `activeDirectoryClientId` is the name of the environment variable that contains the active directory client id.
+- `activeDirectoryClientIdFromEnv` is the name of the environment variable that contains the active directory client id.
 Should have the RBAC role of `Monitoring Reader`.
 Optional.
 Required when `TriggerAuthentication` is not provided.
-- `activeDirectoryClientPassword` is the name of the environment variable that contains the active directory client password.
+- `activeDirectoryClientPasswordFromEnv` is the name of the environment variable that contains the active directory client password.
 Should have the RBAC role of `Monitoring Reader`.
 Optional.
 Required when `TriggerAuthentication` is not provided.

 ### Authentication Parameters